thegetty/ancient-glass/transmittal-text/markdown/04 Cat 1-50 FINAL.md

 ## Comments and Comparanda

 On core-formed amphoriskoi of this period see comments on [2003.178](#cat).
-For the classification of this particular amphoriskos see {Grose 1989}, class I:B, amphoriskos form I:1: p.
+For the classification of this particular amphoriskos see [[Grose 1989]], class I:B, amphoriskos form I:1: p.
 143, no. 96.

 ## Provenance